hsadeveloper/Microservice/README.md

     - 💁 Whole project
         * 🔶 Config-server -
         * 🔶 API Gateway -
+        * 🔶  Queue somewhere between services

     - 💁  The store-service
         * ✅ holds all product-related information and consists of five entities: Product, Department, Manufacturer, and Inventory.
         * ✅  It contains dedicated controllers, repositories, and services for each entity.
         * ✅ A SQL file is included for inserting data into the corresponding MySQL tables.
-        * 🔶  Need to improve perfoemance by applying CQRS Microservivce method
+        * 🔶  Need to improve performance by applying the CQRS Microservice method

     - 💁 userservice